from small one page howto to huge articles all in one place

 sys-apps/busybox

 Note that the query item is "/bin/sh" in both commands: by default, what qfile looks for is file paths as they are recorded in the packages database of the target system, and this paths don't include $ROOT.
-If, at the contrary, you want to query files with their current actual paths (including the mount point), you should add the --root-prefix (-R) option:
+If, on the contrary, you want to query files with their current actual paths (including the mount point), you should add the --root-prefix (-R) option:

 $ ROOT=/mnt qfile -Rq /mnt/bin/sh